Disrupting organ transplantation with unlimited, whole, AI-guided, human livers

 Founder’s Corner - San Diego, CA - Sept 2025

-Starting at 200 thousand cells, we can obtain the clinically relevant 200 billion cells for liver mass.
+Starting at 200,000 cells (small dose), we can potentially obtain 200 billion cells (clinical dose) for liver mass in ~40-60 days

 OUR TEAM